transcending1/Review/admin/subpage/modules/module_doc/Bi-Class AdaBoost.md

 # Bi-Class AdaBoost
+## Detailed Info
-+ Description
+### Description

-An AdaBoost classifier.
-An AdaBoost [1] classifi er is a meta-estimator that begins by fitting a classifier on the original dataset and then fits additional copies of the classifier on the same dataset but where the weights of incorrectly c lassified instances are adjusted such that subsequ ent classifiers focus more on difficult cases.
-This class implements the algorithm known as Ad aBoost-SAMME [2].
+'An AdaBoost classifier.
+An AdaBoost [1] classifi\n             er is a meta-estimator that begins by fitting a   \n              classifier on the original dataset and then fits \n             additional copies of the    classifier on the same\n              dataset but where the weights of incorrectly    c\n             lassified instances are adjusted such that subsequ\n             ent classifiers focus    more on difficult cases. \n                This class implements the algorithm known as Ad\n             aBoost-SAMME [2].'

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Machine Learning | Binary Classification | DOCKER | 1 | 0 | 2048 | keep |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |